wurstscript/wurstscript.github.io/_doc/stdlib/closures/group_enums.md

 title: Groups, enumerations, and iterating
 sections:
 - Intro
-- Delayed actions
-- Periodic actions
+- All you ever needed
+- The API overview
+- More advanced stuff
 ---

 ### Intro